Why do we trust medical articles? ― Harmless medical information that hurts patients ―

 This time, we consider what harm can arise when doctors or professionals mistakenly disseminate medical information.

-Even if it isn’t necessarily a doctor, when such medical misinformation spreads, people tend to think:
+Even if not a doctor, when such medical misinformation spreads, people tend to think:

 ‘It must be correct because so many people believe it.’